An Inspirational Quote Mural

 I drew my inspiration for the colour palette from the warm, golden tones in an abstract art piece and orange Grandfather Clock they already owned, both of which were positioned at each end of the hallway.
 My colour palette featured warm oranges, soft browns, beiges and I couldn't help but throw in a few pinks for the girls in the family!
 Nick and his family reviewed (and tweaked) the layout and colours before it was finalised.

-Tiny Giraffe specialises in wallpaper murals, but part way through the project Nick advised they would prefer a painted finish (they had a newly painted wall with feature downlights) and actually wanted to paint it themselves, a creative activity to do together!
+Tiny Giraffe specialises in wallpaper murals, but part way through the project Nick advised they would prefer a painted finish (they had a newly painted wall with feature downlights) and actually wanted to paint it themselves, a creative project to do together!

 With the templates on order, I ordered a fine art print of my colour palette and took it along to Porters Paints to colour match the artwork.
 The lovely Jan Searle from Urban Colour works there, and together we found beautiful colours to match my palette.